Boston Latin School: Curriculum

 In addition to declamation in English classes, the Modern Languages department holds an annual "World Language Declamation" competition.
 Once a year, during National Foreign Language Week (usually the first week of March), students in grades 8 through 12 perform orations in languages other than English.
 Entrants are categorized by level, rather than language.
 So all students declaiming at the first-year level of various languages are competing against each other, all students declaiming at the second-year level compete against each other, and so on.

 In 2001, the school decided to decrease the Latin requirement by one year, starting with the class of 2006.
 For students admitted for 7th grade, the minimum number of years of Latin required decreased from five years to four years, and for students admitted for 9th grade, from four years to three years.
 Students, however, can still take Latin (and Greek) electives after their fourth year.

-In a 1789 codicil to his will, Benjamin Franklin established a legacy to fund the Franklin Medals, which are awarded to the eight students with the highest grade-point averages at graduation.